Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

     az account show --query 'tenantId'
     ```

-## Setup ADT Models
+## Azure Digital Twin Modeling

-You can add/upload a model using the CLI command below, and then create a twin using this model that will be updated with information from IoT Hub.
+You can add/upload models using the CLI command below, and then create a twin using this model that will be updated with information from IoT Hub.

-The model looks like this:
+A simple model looks like the example below.

 ```JSON
 {
   "@id": "dtmi:contosocom:DigitalTwins:Thermostat;1",